kamilburda/batcher/docs/sections/Intro.md

 ## Features

 * Export in any file format provided by GIMP and third-party plug-ins
-* Batch edit layers
+* Batch edit layers with any GIMP procedure or plug-in
-* Customize processing with procedures and constraints
+* Limit export/editing to layers matching constraints